What To See In Castel Sant’Angelo, Rome

 Ponte Sant’Angelo

-Although the bridge itself is an attractive structure, one of the most striking elements is its statues of angels and apostles that decorate its length.
-It was in 1535 that Pope Clement VII had these statues commissioned for the bridge.
+Although the bridge is an attractive structure, one of the most striking elements is its statues of angels and apostles that decorate its length.
+It was in 1535 that Pope Clement VII had them commissioned for the bridge.
 Among them are St Paul and St Peter, with others representing Noah, Abraham and Moses.

 In 1669, Pope Clement IX commissioned replacements for angels that seemed to be aging.
-It was the master architect and artist Gian Lorenzo Bernini who worked on their replacements.
-Today, a total of 10 angels decorate the bridge, each one holding an instrument of the passion (spears, nails, cross, etc.).
+Gian Lorenzo Bernini worked on their replacements.
+Today, a total of 10 angels decorate the bridge, each one holding an instrument of passion (spears, nails, cross, etc.).

-For many centuries, the bodies of those who were executed at Castel Sant’Angelo were left on this bridge out in the open for all to see.
+For many centuries, when the Castle was used as a prison, the bodies of those who were executed were left on this bridge out in the open for all to see.

 Hadrian’s Mausoleum